5 months ago notreParticipant

 That’s interesting.
 But if I’m not mistaken, my child can just delete the VPN profile, right?
 If that is true (which looks to be the case), is there some way I’d know if the VPN profile was deleted, aside from frequently looking at the device?

 This is maybe possible to prevent in mobile devices but how can we restrict changing DNS on laptops and computers?
 That’s quite obvious that this app only changes the DNS setting it’s just a click away to change it back to default.
-Is there anyway we can prevent this?2 months, 2 weeks ago notreParticipant
+Is there anyway we can prevent this?4 months, 3 weeks ago notreParticipant

 I can answer that one, I think.
 Provided the laptop or computer your user (presumably child) uses, has a separate account that does not have administrative rights, they won’t be able to change the DNS.
 A second account on your PC has admin rights, and it’s there that you set the DNS to cleanbrowsing.org’s DNS.
-That’s what I did for my childrens’ devices.2 months, 1 week ago FrankyParticipant
+That’s what I did for my childrens’ devices.4 months, 2 weeks ago FrankyParticipant

 I think you are talking about Windows here.
-Any idea about Mac OS?2 months ago FrankyParticipant
+Any idea about Mac OS?4 months, 1 week ago FrankyParticipant

 I am afraid to say this is no small task.
 Your best option is to use configuration profiles.
 I suggest setting them up through Apple Configurator 2 on a Mac.
 Otherwise you would have to tinker around with the XML syntax of the profiles.
 You will want to set the device as a supervised device to have the most control.
 That requires wiping the device I believe.